 Existing weeds in containers must be hand-weeded before application.
-Weed plants present at the time of herbicide application will continue to grow and produce seed, thus perpetuating the problem.
-Applying preemergence herbicides to containers where weeds are growing is a waste of the herbicide and the labor needed to apply it (a costly mistake).
+Weeds present at the time of herbicide application will continue to grow and produce seed, thus perpetuating the problem.
+Applying preemergence herbicides to containers where weeds are growing is a costly mistake, wasting herbicide and the labor needed to apply it.

-Herbicides at potting Herbicides can and should be applied soon after potting.
-When potting liners or shifting plants into larger containers, before applying a herbicide, irrigate two or three times to settle the substrate (media).
+Herbicides at potting Herbicides should be applied soon after potting.
+When potting plants into larger containers, before applying an herbicide, irrigate two or three times to settle the substrate (media).
 For best results, apply herbicides after recently potted crops have received about 1 inch of irrigation or precipitation.
 When using certain herbicides, wait 2 to 4 weeks before application when potting bareroot plants into containers (check labels for specific instructions).

 If herbicides are applied immediately after potting, before settling, macropores in the substrate can allow herbicides to channel and make contact with plant roots, causing injury or stunting.
 If herbicides are withheld for too long after potting, weed seed may germinate.

 Weed control is most effective when herbicides are applied at the proper rate and proper time, and in conjunction with good sanitation.